• Skip to primary navigation

 We’re writers, so there’s no point talking to us about abandoning perfectionism.
 We’ll just ignore you.
 I say get it perfect.
 Send the best damn query letter you can to whoever will read it.
 But you can’t do that if you don’t take the first step of writing that first word and that first sentence.

-Getting started is important because if you’re going to be working with the kinds of numbers that actually get results, you can’t afford to procrastinate on every word, worry about every single step of the process.
-If you want to avoid giving up just make a start.
+Getting started is important because to work with the kinds of numbers that actually get results, you can’t afford to procrastinate on every word, worry about every single step of the process.
+Don’t want to give up during the difficult middle?
+Start.
+And finish.

 2. Know that you can restart any time

-One of the most inspiring things I ever heard was from a former yo-yo dieter who had lost 20 lbs. and then managed to keep it off.
+One of the most inspiring things I heard was from a former Yo-Yo dieter who had lost 20 lbs. and kept it off.
 His advice was simple: You are going to binge, so accept that.
 But also know that you must recover immediately.
 Don’t wait until next Monday.
 Start again now.

-You’re not always going to hit your goals in marketing.
-Once the work starts to come in and you get busy, finding new clients is something that takes a backseat, as it should.
+You won’t always hit your goals in marketing.
+Once the work comes in and you get busy, finding new clients takes a backseat, as it should.
 But most of us don’t just chuck our marketing in the backseat, we throw the damn thing out of the car altogether.

 If you have done this, try not to in the future.
-You’re going to lose sight of the marketing every now and again, but you’ll be okay if you can recover quickly.
+You’ll lose sight of the marketing every now and again, but you’ll be okay if you can recover quickly.

 3. Keep it simple